What HRV means on Apple Watch

 • You see whether HRV changes match sleep and resting heart rate.

-• You can connect HRV shifts to recovery and training decisions.
+• You can connect HRV shifts to recovery and training choices.

-• You keep the workflow inside Apple Watch and Apple Health.
+• You keep everything inside Apple Watch and Apple Health.

 How to use HRV for training decisions

-HRV is most useful when it changes your plan.
-If HRV is down, sleep is poor, and resting heart rate is elevated, it is usually a signal to reduce intensity or shift the session.
-If HRV is stable or improving and the rest of the picture supports it, harder work is easier to justify.
+If HRV is down, sleep is poor, and resting heart rate is elevated, it usually makes sense to reduce intensity or move the session.
+If HRV is stable or improving and the rest of the sleep and heart rate support it, a harder session is easier to schedule.

-That is why Arry connects the HRV layer to recovery readiness and to training load.
-The goal is not to watch HRV charts.
-It is to make better training calls.
+That is why Arry connects HRV to recovery readiness and to training load.
+The point is to adjust load before a hard session when needed.

 FAQ